depthbomb/Scraps/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please provide an excerpt from your logs where this behavior happens or attach your log file with your submission.

+Make sure to redact your FULL cookie value in your logs if the excerpt you provide contains it.
 -->